Attestation

 none | No attestation.
 This is the default and applies to most countries, including the US and EU member states. |

-To use NOM-151, set attestation to mx_nom151 when creating the envelope:
+Set the attestation property when creating the envelope:

 // POST https://api.signatureapi.com/v1/envelopes